CiscoSecurity/tr-05-serverless-relay/aws/README.md

 [policy file](ZappaLambdaExecutionPolicy.json) with a much smaller set of permissions intended exactly for our particular use case (i.e. implementation of Threat Response Serverless Relay APIs).
-You just have to create an AIM role per each deployment (i.e. a unique `profile_name` + `stage` combination) and attach this policy to the role by going through the following steps:
+You just have to create an AIM role and attach this policy to the role by going through the following steps:

 1. Go to the `Identity and Access Management (IAM)` console.
 2. Select the `Policies` tab under the `Access management` drop-down list.